roverxio/toadplatform/README.md

 3. Have access to the wallet's private key

 The script `script/deploy.sh` uses `script/DeployLocal.s.sh` to deploy contracts.
 It cannot be used to deploy the contracts against a geth dev node.
 It will complain that create2 is not available.
 To deploy against a geth node, use the following steps:
+1. Update env variable `PRIVATE_KEY` with `export PRIVATE_KEY=<private key of the wallet>`
-1. Navigate to `contracts/script/`
+2. Navigate to `contracts/script/`
-2. Run `forge script script/DeployLocal.s.sol --rpc-url http://localhost:8545` (replace the rpc url with the url of your geth dev node if necessary)
+3. Run `forge script script/DeployLocalGeth.s.sol --rpc-url http://localhost:8545` (replace the rpc url with the url of your geth dev node if necessary)

 This won't give deterministic addresses for the contracts, but the addresses can be found in the output of the command.